-You use the AWS CDK framework to author AWS CDK projects which are executed to generate CloudFormation templates.
+Use the AWS CDK framework to author AWS CDK projects which are executed to generate CloudFormation templates.
 AWS CDK projects can be executed using the AWS CDK command line or in a continuous delivery system.

 Q: How do I get started with AWS CDK?

 The best way to get started with AWS CDK is to work through the Getting Started section of the AWS CDK Developer Guide.
-Within a few minutes, you can define and deploy your first AWS CDK application.
+Within minutes, you can define and deploy your first AWS CDK application.
 For a more in-depth guided tutorial, check out https://CDKworkshop.com.

 Q: Are there sample AWS CDK applications that I can use as a starting point?

 Yes, you can find a number of AWS CDK examples, in multiple programming languages, at https://github.com/aws-samples/aws-cdk-examples.
 The AWS Developer Guide also includes examples at https://docs.aws.amazon.com/cdk/latest/guide/examples.html.